Signs Your Partner Is Cheating: 32 Red Flags

 If you think your boyfriend is cheating but have no proof, the behavior of people in your shared social circle can sometimes provide the indirect confirmation that direct evidence has not yet offered.

-Some of the most reliable signs of cheating are not things your partner does — they are things your partner does to you to keep you from discovering the truth.
-Cheaters who are actively hiding an affair often deploy specific psychological tactics.
+Beyond logistical hiding, some of the most reliable signs of cheating are psychological tactics your partner deploys against you to keep you from discovering the truth.
+Cheaters who are actively concealing an affair often use specific manipulation patterns.

 Gaslighting — Making You Doubt Your Own Reality